 Cleaning the dutch oven isn’t difficult, but sometimes you need to do some scraping.
 I usually boil water in my cast iron to get it clean, and I have an inexpensive spatula that I can scrape it with while the water is boiling.
 Just grab one of the cheapest plastic ones they have at Dollar General or Walmart, or I’ve linked to one here on Amazon as well.

 There are times you are going to want to pick up the dutch oven.
-The Camp Chef lid lifter will let you take the handle of the dutch oven and lift the whole oven with it.
+The Camp Chef lid-lifter will let you take the handle of the dutch oven and lift the whole oven with it.
 But what happens when you want to tip the pot up to pour something out?
-Only thing to do is touch the bottom of the pot and tip it.
+The only thing to do is to touch the bottom of the pot and tip it.
 For that, you need gloves.
 I actually use an old pair of welding gloves.
 There are also BBQ/Grilling gloves that work just fine.
-The welding gloves are actually cheaper, but they are also a little more bulky.
+The welding gloves are actually cheaper, but they are also a little bulkier.
 Either will work.
 They are also great to use if you are grabbing coals from a campfire with your tongs.
 Getting within 15” of the campfire to grab coals tends to get a little hot!
 And that is when I like the welding gloves, because they usually are longer, and protect part way up your arm.
-The BBQ/Oven gloves only to to your wrist.
+The BBQ/Oven gloves only to your wrist.

 Cast iron conditioner